 1. Start with an objective.

-First, you need to decide what your learning objective is that you would like your students to understand from your lesson or unit.
+First, you need to decide what your learning objective is.
+What would like your students to understand from your lesson or unit?
 Many times, the objective will coincide with a standard.
-For example, if you are focusing on the understanding of beginning, middle and end in a story then that is what your objective would be.
+For example, if you are focusing on the understanding of beginning, middle, and end in a story then that is what your objective would be.

 You might also make anchor charts that focus on classroom expectations.
 I make a lot of these during the first few weeks of school.
 They stay up in my classroom all year long.
 If I notice that my students are forgetting an expectation, I will refer to it.